 Introduction: Unless you’ve been frozen in permafrost for the past five years, you’ve likely noticed that cupcake bakeries have popped up all over like iced mushrooms.
 Knock one down, and three take its place.
 Much has been made about not only the cupcake’s popularity, but also its incipient demise as the sweet du jour.
 Since we seem to be a culture intent on the next sensation, pundits, food enthusiasts and bloggers have all wondered what this sensation might be.
-More than a few have suggested that French-style macaroons (called macarons in France) might supplant the cupcake.
+More than a few have suggested that French macarons might supplant the cupcake.
 This may or may not come to pass, but the basic premise of the French macaroon is pretty damned tasty.

 To download the recipe in .pdf format, click HERE!

-Recipe Source: I’ve tried many, many recipes, and have discovered that my favorite macaroon recipe comes from Claudia Fleming’s The Last Course: The Desserts of Gramercy Tavern.
+Recipe Source: I’ve tried many, many recipes, and have discovered that my favorite macaron recipe comes from Claudia Fleming’s The Last Course: The Desserts of Gramercy Tavern.
 They have given me the most consistent results and so, for everyone’s delectation, I present to you an adaptation of Ms. Fleming’s recipe.

 Be aware that you are beating your egg whites first to soft peaks.
 Soft peaks means that the peaks of the meringue curl over when you lift up the beaters.
 After you add the granulated sugar to the soft peak meringue, you will beat the mixture to stiff peaks, which, true to their name, stand straight up.
 Be careful not to overbeat your eggs.

 You will also be folding the nut flour into the meringue.
 As with most recipes when you combine something with beaten egg whites, be gentle in your mixing to keep the egg whites light.